-During this new course, students will learn about the importance of conducting an assessment and resident interview using solutions-based approaches and tools.
-Likewise, after developing strategies for assessing the health-related hazards in a home, students will conduct an onsite inspection, from which they will develop a comprehensive action plan.
-They will learn about identifying responsible parties, estimating costs, handling the bid process, communicating with residents, managing quality control and keeping adequate records.
+During this course, you will learn about the importance of conducting an assessment and resident interview using solutions-based approaches and tools.
+Likewise, after developing strategies for assessing the health-related hazards in a home, you will learn to conduct an onsite inspection, from which you will develop a comprehensive action plan.
+You will learn about identifying responsible parties, estimating costs, handling the bid process, communicating with residents, managing quality control and keeping adequate records.

 Construction Skills Training Program

 8-week, 200-hour construction skills training program this fall (start date to be announced).
 Free for unemployed or underemployed Springfield residents who live in the following neighborhoods: Brightwood, Memorial Square, Six Corners, South End, Old Hill, Upper Hill, Metro Center, and portions of Liberty Heights and Forest Park.